Adelsö Church: U 1

-Transcription into Old Norse

-Æskell let retta stæin þenna [æ]f[tiʀ] ..., faður sinn, [b]o[nd]a goðan(?).

-Translation in English

-Áskell had this stone erected in memory of ... his father, a good husbandman.

 U 10

 U 10 was found in 1920 at a grave field at a farm in Darby, which is four kilometers north of the church, and installed in the sacristy adjacent to U 1.
 The inscription on the stone, which is made of sandstone and measures 0.8 by 0.4 meters, is classified as being carved in runestone style RAK.
 Its younger futhark text indicates the stone was raised in memory of a man named Œpir.